1932 Sky King I mean

 edit: Not a lot of info out there, and what I did find was based on what we have here.
 I even did some digging at Bulova here.
 The people who would remember or worked back in the day on this are all gone, of course.
 I strongly believe that somewhere there exists some surviving documentation from Bulova that would clear this up.
 Someday somebody is going to find the family of a Bulova design member or bigwig, having a garage sale.
 Or Auction.

-In reply to There are live auctions at by Reverend Rob
+In reply to by Reverend Rob

 ...or the company reports (either internal or to shareholders) as Bulova was publically traded by this time.....wasn't it?
 In a basement, in a box, forgotten by time and lack of current interest, some grandkid of a shareholder or someone on the board, horded these documents....and they are just sitting there....waiting to be discovered, or thrown out when the grandkid moves or sells the house.